pjbriggs/CRAFT-GP-galaxy/README.rst

 Tools
 -----

+The main tool which wraps the complete pipeline is:

+ * ``craft_gp.xml``

-The following tools have been created:
+The following additional tools have been created and wrap individual components of the pipeline (but are likely to be removed at some point):

  * ``define_regions.xml`` - wraps the ``define_regions_main.rb`` script
  * ``credible_snps.xml`` - wraps the ``filter_summary_stats.py`` and